gear-foundation/academy/docs/03-hello-world/hello-world.md

 gtest = { git = "https://github.com/gear-tech/gear.git", branch = "academy" }
 ```

-`debug` feature in the `gstd` library allows putting some text messages using the <a href="https://docs.gear.rs/gstd/macro.debug.html" target="_new">`debug!`</a> macro that are useful when debugging the program. `wasm-opt` feature in the `gear-wasm-builder` library is for the output Wasm file optimization that decreases the program's binary file size.
+`debug` feature in the `gstd` library allows putting some text messages using the [`debug!`](https://docs.gear.rs/gstd/macro.debug.html) macro that are useful when debugging the program. `wasm-opt` feature in the `gear-wasm-builder` library is for the output Wasm file optimization that decreases the program's binary file size.

 Now, let's write the minimum structure of our Gear program in the `lib.rs` file.
 The `handle` function is the program's entry point.
 It will be called every time the program receives an incoming message.